Jai Maa Vaishno Devi

-Jai Maa Vaishno Devi is a 1994 Indian Hindi-language devotional film directed by Shatilal Soni.
+Jai Maa Vaishno Devi (transl.
+All hail the Goddess Vaishnavi) (also spelt as Jai Maa Vaishnav Devi during the opening credits of the film) is a 1994 Indian Hindi-language devotional film directed by Shantilal Soni.
 Produced by Gulshan Kumar under the banner of T-Series, the film is a mythological fantasy drama revolving around the Hindu goddess Vaishno Devi.
 It features Aloka Mukherjee in the lead role as the goddess, supported by Arun Govil, Gajendra Chauhan, Kiran Juneja, and Rakesh Bedi.

 Plot

 The narrative opens with the divine incarnation of Vaishno Devi as Princess Trikuta, dispatched to Earth to combat demonic forces and restore righteousness.
 After her divine upbringing among the gods and gaining Lord Rama's blessing to ascend to heaven, she opts to stay on Earth as Vaishno Devi to protect and guide her followers.

-Central to the story is Shridhar, a humble yet deeply faithful man, and his loyal wife Sulochana, who endure hardships due to the demon Bhairavnath's malevolent curse, rendering them childless to erode their devotion.
+Central to the story are Shridhar, a humble yet deeply faithful man, and his loyal wife Sulochana, who endure hardships due to the demon Bhairavnath's malevolent curse, which renders them childless to erode their devotion.
 Undeterred, Shridhar organizes a grand communal feast in the goddess's honor, seeking her intervention.
 Bhairavnath's schemes escalate into a direct assault on Vaishno Devi.
 In the ensuing confrontation, Lord Hanuman intervenes on her behalf, joining forces in a fierce battle against the demon.
 Vaishno Devi triumphs, vanquishing Bhairavnath.
 In a moment of grace, she manifests before Shridhar and Sulochana, rewarding their steadfast faith by fulfilling their longing for a child.
 The film concludes on a note of triumph, emphasizing the power of devotion and the goddess's boundless compassion.